ISBN 3-931689-05-0 (whole serial)

 • Genera with a type species with a locus typicus of Cretaceous age.

-• Genera, to which species are assigned with a locus typicus of a non-Cretaceous age, but occurring the in Cretaceous (e.g. Jurassic or Tertiary species).
+• Genera, to which species are assigned with a locus typicus of a non-Cretaceous age, but occurring in the Cretaceous (e.g. Jurassic or Tertiary species).

 • A few genera with reference in the text, or which have species in the Cretaceous, even if they are not reported.